yanan5/hugo-learning/content/terms.md

 ---
 menu:
   footer:
     name: Terms of Use
     weight: 200
+type: modern
 ---
 # Terms of Use